-After Sinus Bone Grafting
+After Sinus Lifts

 The following information applies when upper jaw bone height or width have been lost.
 The graft is placed to help restore your jawbone in preparation for possible implant replacement of the missing tooth or teeth.